2017 Financial and Management Plan

 Be Aware of Suspicious Packages

-Packages are often left unattended and most are harmless, but if you notice anything suspicious such as visible wires, a mist or odor around the package or anything seeping from it, please notify your Metro Operator or a Metro Supervisor.
+Packages are often left unattended and most are harmless, but if you notice anything suspicious such as visible wires, a mist or odor around the package or anything seeping from it, please notify your RideKC Operator or a RideKC Supervisor.

 Keep Your Eyes Open For Suspicious Behavior